David E. Newman-Toker, MD, PhD

 David L. Meyers, MD, FACEP

 Dr. Meyers is an emergency physician and former Chair of Emergency Medicine at Sinai Hospital in Baltimore.
-He has also served as Chief of the Medical Practice Division at EmCare, Inc., a large national physician practice management company where he was responsible for the risk and claims management and professional liability insurance programs for more than 7,500 clinicians and six million annual emergency department visits.
+He also served as Chief of the Medical Practice Division at EmCare, Inc., a large national physician practice management company where he was responsible for the risk and claims management and professional liability insurance programs for more than 7,500 clinicians and six million annual emergency department visits.
 He led the development and implementation of a number of successful initiatives to reduce diagnostic errors in high risk, high frequency conditions.
-He is active in the American College of Emergency Physicians (ACEP) where he chaired the first Patient Safety Task Force and the Quality Improvement and Patient Safety (QIPS) Section where he continues as a member of the leadership group.
+He is active in the American College of Emergency Physicians (ACEP) where he chaired the first Patient Safety Task Force and the Quality Improvement and Patient Safety (QIPS) Section.
+Besides his on-going interest in reducing diagnostic errors, Dr Meyers is currently pursuing a Masters Degree in Bioethics at the Berman Institute of Bioethics at the Johns Hopkins University.

 Dana Siegal, RN, CPHRM, CPPS